:: ACCREDITATION/CERTIFICATION INFORMATION DISCLOSURE ::

 On January 1, 2015, the requirements for certification and registration through ARRT changed significantly.
 Please visit www.arrt.org/certification for more detailed information regarding both current and future certification requirements.

-Applying for institutional or programmatic accreditation through an established and recognized accrediting body is a voluntary process.
+Applying for institutional or programmatic accreditation through an established and recognized accrediting agency is a voluntary process.
 Obtaining accreditation demonstrates that an institution is in compliance with recognized standards of education.
-AIMS EDUCATION is institutionally accredited by the Commission on Secondary Schools of the Middle States Association of Colleges and Schools, which is recognized by the United States Department of Education (USDOE) and the Council for Higher Education Accreditation (CHEA).
+AIMS Education is institutionally accredited by the Accrediting Bureau of Health Education Schools and the Commission on Secondary Schools of the Middle States Association of Colleges and Schools.

 Note: Accreditation for programs is not a mandatory process, but in some cases will permit the graduates to take credentialing exams immediately upon graduation without any prior work experience.